AISTS DELIVERS 7TH SEMINAR IN TOKYO FOR THE TIAS PROGRAMME

 This was the 7th joint seminar between AISTS and TIAS, within the context of the ‘Sport for Tomorrow’ programme.
 The AISTS has been delivering tailored education at the Tsukuba University in Japan for more than three years now.
 The ‘Sport for Tomorrow’ program, led by the Japanese government, is designed to promote the Olympic Movement around the globe, which included the creation of the TIAS in 2014.

 AISTS has now provided over 30 expert speakers and lecturers to share their knowledge with the classes of the TIAS programmes.
 The AISTS Chairman of the Scientific Committee, Professor Daniel Oyon, AISTS Alumni Gustavo Arellano and Diogo Jurema, AISTS Head of Projects, Geert Hendriks and Rob Abernethy, General Manager, Rugby World Cup 2019 all presented in last week’s seminar.
 The current TIAS class consists of 20 participants from 16 nationalities, with an average age of 30 years old.

 The AISTS also delivers the SEMOS™ Open Module annually in Tokyo in June.
 The SEMOS™ Open Module was first launched in 2001 and has been held annually in Lausanne ever since with it being held for the first time in Tokyo, Japan, in October 2014.
 It focuses on the organisation of mega sports events offering an overview of the key tasks that sports managers need to successfully plan, communicate and operate when organising sport events.

-If you would like more information about these events please contact Geert Hendriks, AISTS Head of Projects email@example.com
+If you would like more information about these events please contact Michael BROADLEY, Head of Education and Research Projects email@example.com